sarmini1/medhead/README.md

   SECRET_KEY=whatever-you-want
 ```

-You'll need Python3 and PostgreSQL:
+You'll need Python3 and PostgreSQL installed globally.
+Then, create a virtual environment,
+activte it, and install the dependencies:

  - `python3 -m venv venv`
  - `source venv/bin/activate`